-• martiniSwitching < enable the MARTINI Lennard-Jones switching function? >

-Description: Specifies whether or not the MARTINI forcefield is being used, specifically the Lennard-Jones switching function.

-• martiniDielAllow < Allow dielectrics != 15.0 for use with MARTINI > dielectric for MARTINI.

-Description: off Allows user to specify a dielectric not equal to 15.0, ie a non-standard
+- martiniSwitching < enable the MARTINI Lennard-Jones switching function? > Acceptable Values: on or off Default Value: off Description: Specifies whether or not the MARTINI forcefield is being used, specifically the Lennard-Jones switching function. - martiniDielAllow < Allow dielectrics != 15.0 for use with MARTINI > Acceptable Values: on or off Description: off Allows user to specify a dielectric not equal to 15.0, ie a non-standard dielectric for MARTINI.